(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Beach House Rentals

-For waterfront living, especially if you are traveling with a larger group, the best Dauphin Island lodging is at one of the many beach house rentals that will hold the entire family.
-Because of the shape of the island, there are a lot of rentals that sit right on the water.
-Choose either the bay side (north) or gulf side (south).
+The best Dauphin Island lodging is at one of the many beach house rentals.
+Because of the island’s shape, there are a lot of rentals that sit right on the water’s edge and are large enough to hold the entire family.
+Choose either the bayside (north) or gulf side (south).

 With many of the rental houses are right on the water, you’ll get easy access to the beach.
 And this means you’ll get to leave a lot of your beach gear there throughout the day, or even overnight – no need to pack up and haul everything back and forth.
 This was a lifesaver when the kids were too little to haul all their sand toys in each night.